G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

              <img src="Images/swguard4a.jpg" width=300>
              <img src="Images/pattern1a.jpg" width=290>

-The switch guards are fabricated from 4mm Aluminium using a jewellers  saw and files from a brass template.
+The switch guards are fabricated from 4mm Aluminium using a jewellers  saw and files.
+A template cut from thin brass is used as a cutting patern.
 (Took me about week with very sore fingers so persevere as these are a distinctive feature and worth having.

  ----------------------------------------------------------------------